 Case Scenario

 "I've had these lumps for over a year now.
-Three rounds of steroid injections, two rounds of 5-FU — nothing worked.
+Three rounds of steroid injections, two rounds of 5-FU (5-Fluorouracil) — nothing worked.
 I just want my normal face back."
 When she sat down in the FILLER REVISION consultation room, the exhaustion in her voice told the whole story before the ultrasound did.

 Patient Background: A middle-aged woman who received Ellansé (polycaprolactone) injections in the cheek area approximately two years prior to address cheek hollowing.
 Approximately 6 months post-injection, palpable lumps developed at the injection sites, gradually enlarging and becoming more visible over time.